Two bedrooms for one resident

 • effectively reduce the risk to the health and wellbeing of Conrad and his support workers

-• be value for money, which means that the cost of the extra room is reasonable when comparing the health and hygiene benefits for Conrad and his support workers versus the cost of alternative supports
+• be value for money, which means that the cost of the extra room is reasonable.
+This is based on comparing the health and hygiene benefits for Conrad and his support workers versus the cost of alternative supports

 What else do we think about?

-When deciding whether to fund an extra room for Conrad we’ll also think about:
+When we decide if we’ll fund an extra room for Conrad we’ll also think about:

 • if it’s needed solely and directly for his disability support needs

-• if there is a safe and hygienic place other than the extra room to store his mobility, breathing, feeding and transfer equipment.
+• if there’s a safe and hygienic place other than the extra room to store his mobility, breathing, feeding and transfer equipment.

 Case example